ricsv/immutable-light/docs/api-reference.md

 console.log(obj.inner.d === newObj.inner.d); // true
 ```

-## Types of references
+## Refs

-Array and `.` separated strings are accepted as refs
+There are two types of refs that can be used in methods.

+- Array refs of the form: `['my','nested','object']`
+- String refs of the form: `'my.nested.object'`

 ```js
 import { setIn } from 'immutable-light';